LevShenron/ExtractTaxafromDatabase/README.md

 ```
 ## Example
-To extract sequences for the genus Pseudomonas from a database called "fasta_db.fasta", and write them to output_Pseudomonas.fasta with a summary in summary.txt, run:
+To extract sequences for the genus Pseudomonas from "fasta_db.fasta", and write them to output_Pseudomonas.fasta with a summary in summary.txt, run:

 ```sh